Kevinjoythomas/Malignancy-Assist/README.md

 Output Layer: A single neuron using sigmoid activation.

 This model was optimized using the Adam optimizer and binary cross-entropy loss function across 10 epochs, trained on a batch size of 32.

+Achieved an accuracy of 96.49% on the testing set.